jcorvinus/BubblePopperTutorial/README.md

 - Leap Motion controller
 - Computer capable of driving the aforementioned hardware.

+Also, this tutorial is tested with Unity version _2017.4.1f1_

 # Getting Started
 Open Unity, select the 'new project' option.
 Name the project 'bubble popper'